Kontsales/Uni_portfolio/README.md

 - Utilized HW: Zybo-Z7-10 (FPGA)
 - Language: VHDL
 - I2S communication utilizing the onboard SSM2603 audio codec with configuration and operation implemented in VHDL.

+PI-controller:
+- Utilized HW: Zybo z7-10 (ARM processor)
+- Language: C
+- PI-controller for an inverter utilizing onboard buttons and interrupts or uart communication for configuration and onboard LEDs for output.

 Radio switch for marine vessel
 - Utilized HW: Arduino nano